michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-11-13-newsletter.md

 {% endcomment %}

-- **Bitcoin Core 0.19.0 released:** featuring over 1,000 commits from contributors using more than 120 different names or pseudonyms, the [latest Bitcoin Core release][bitcoin core 0.19.0] offers several new user-visible features, numerous bug fixes, and multiple improvements to internal systems such P2P network handling.
+- **Bitcoin Core 0.19.0 released:** featuring over 1,000 commits from more than 100 contributors, the
+  [latest Bitcoin Core release][bitcoin core 0.19.0] offers several new user-visible features, numerous bug fixes, and multiple improvements to internal systems such as P2P network handling.
 Some changes which may be especially interesting to newsletter readers include:

-    - *CPFP carve out:* this new mempool policy helps two-party contract protocols (such as the current LN) ensure that both parties will be able to use Child-Pays-For-Parent (CPFP) fee bumping (see [Newsletter #63][news63 carve-out]).
+    - *CPFP carve-out:* this new mempool policy helps two-party contract protocols (such as the current LN) ensure that both parties will be able to use Child-Pays-For-Parent (CPFP) fee bumping (see [Newsletter #63][news63 carve-out]).
 LN developers already have a